 - Perspiration, exercise, swimming and towel-drying removes sun creams from the skin, so reapply every few hours.
 Even water-resistant sunscreens should be reapplied every two or three hours after taking part in water-related activities.

 - Don’t reserve the use of sunscreen only for sunny days.
 Even on a rainy or cloudy day, up to 80 per cent of the sun’s damaging ultraviolet rays can pass through the clouds.

 Getting the SPF right

-SPF is a measure of a sunscreen's ability to prevent UVB from damaging the skin.
-The SPF number indicates the amount of time a person can be exposed to sunlight without getting sunburnt.
-For example, a person normally without a sunscreen would turn red after ten minutes of exposure to the sun.
+SPF is a measure of a sunscreen’s ability to prevent UVB from damaging the skin.
+The SPF number indicates the amount of time a person can be exposed to sunlight without getting sunburned.
+For example, without a sunscreen a person would normally turn red after ten minutes of exposure to the sun.

 When buying sunscreen remember that not all products protect you from all kinds of sun rays.
 Hence, use broad spectrum sun protection to stave off photodamage.

 Broad spectrum sunscreens have a combination of specific UVA and UVB agents and offer protection from both UVA and UVB rays.

 Using sunscreen is not extraordinary; like a facial, it’s fundamental to skincare.
 If you follow this approach and apply sunscreen the right way, your skin will thank you today and in the years to come.